-In most of the medical cases relating to breast cancer, there are three methods named Breast MRI, Mammography and Ultrasound used to detect breast cancer in women.
+In most of the medical cases relating to breast cancer, there are three methods of screening i.e. Breast MRI, Mammography and Ultrasound used to detect breast cancer in women.
 We’ll be discussing these in details.

 Breast MRI (Magnetic Resonance Imaging):

-Discovered in 1990’s, mammography technique is still considered to be a “gold standard” in the detection of breast cancer.
-Using the very small amount of X-rays breast is exposed to ionization radiations producing an image of breast tissues which can lead to the discovery of many breast cancer before the appearance of symptoms.
-The list involves breast pain, skin change associated with breast cancer, mass, abnormal nipple discharge, etc. A mammogram can show calcinations (tiny calcium clusters) or called microcalcifications; Mammogram is further divided into 2-D and 3-D mammography (Digital Tomosynthesis).
+Discovery of mammography technique is done 1990’s and it is still a “gold standard” in the detection of breast cancer.
+It uses very small amount of X-rays to expose breast to ionization radiations, which produces an image of breast tissues.
+This leads to the discovery of many breast cancer before the appearance of symptoms.
+The list involves breast pain, skin change associated with breast cancer, mass, abnormal nipple discharge, etc. A mammogram can show calcinations (tiny calcium clusters) or called microcalcifications; Mammogram has two type i.e. 2-D and 3-D mammography (Digital Tomosynthesis).
 A mammogram is yet the best technique available for early breast cancer detection.